FFyyy0801/huzecong.github.io/_posts/2019-08-10-inheritance-for-namedtuples.md

 TypeError: multiple bases have instance lay-out conflict
 ```

 Now this is something new, an error message I've never seen before.
-It turns out that I cannot inherit from multiple built-in classes that don't go together at the C level, in this case, tuples with different layouts.
+It turns out that I cannot inherit from multiple built-in classes that don't go together at the C level[^4], in this case, two different subclasses of `tuple`.
 I can see why this is a problem: such built-in types are implemented in C, with fixed memory layouts and implementations for special methods.

+[^4]: This is a simplified explanation.
+[This StackOverflow answer](https://stackoverflow.com/questions/48136025/typeerror-multiple-bases-have-instance-lay-out-conflict) gave a pointer to the CPython source code that calculates the best "solid base" for a new class.
+I'm not familiar with CPython implementations, but my guess is that the solid base is the first class among the MRO with a memory layout different from its base class.
+Note that adding Python attributes and methods don't affect the memory layout, because that's equivalent to adding entries to the `__dict__` dictionary.

+    Also note that this is not limited to CPython.
+Mypy also has [a similar check](https://bitbucket.org/pypy/pypy/annotate/default/pypy/objspace/std/typeobject.py?at=default&fileviewer=file-view-default#typeobject.py-1064:1086).

 If we can't create the type with our bases, how about modifying the bases after creation?
 It turns out you can't do that either: